thomazyazima/thomazyazima.github.io/week-1/3-fork-and-clone/README.md

 - Ability to copy Github files to your computer

 ## Release 0
 We created this handy video walking through the process of forking and cloning your curriculum.
-CHeck it out here **INSERT VIMEO LINK TO FORKANDLCONE**.
+CHeck it out here [Fork and Clone](https://www.youtube.com/watch?v=kRtvX25drNo)

 ## Release 1
 Now that you have seen it done, lets put our knowledge to the test.
 Fork the phase-0-unit-1 repo into your collection.
 For good measure, delete your newly forked repo and fork it again.
 It is good to walk through the process a couple times to make sure you understand it.
 If you can do it without referencing the video you are in a good spot.